 Using AirDrop is the quickest way to transfer files between two Macs, even if they’re not on the same network or if there is no Wi-Fi network available to connect to.
 This is done by creating an instant Ad-Hoc network between the Macs, and there is practically no configuration required.
 For those who have never used AirDrop before or who have ran into problems with it, here’s how to move files between Macs the easiest possible way.

-- All Macs must running Mac OS X 10.7+ and have AirDrop support (here is how to enable AirDrop on older unsupported Macs or over ethernet too)
+- All Macs must running Mac OS X 10.7+, 10.8, 10.9, or newer, and have AirDrop support (here is how to enable AirDrop on older unsupported Macs or over ethernet too)

 - Macs must be within reasonable range of each other, but not necessarily on the same network

 - Both Macs must open the AirDrop window before they will be visible to each other – this seems to be the primary point of failure for most users who can’t get it to work